Blue flagged, patrolled by lifeguards, and generally believed to be a great option for families with young children.

 Water sports wise there is stand up paddle boarding and sea kayaking.
 Is the winds pick up Punta Prima can also offer do surfing (although I didn’t see a rental shop of lessons advertised.

-Boat tours are also incredibly popular, and can be arranged to include fishing for your super.
+Throughout the summer and anywhere you go, boat tours, such as Hudson valley boat tours, are incredibly popular, and can be arranged to include fishing for your super.

 Another water ‘sport’ (but I’d a stretch this one) swimming and riding the tubes down the road at Splash World.